RELEVANT

 In high-income countries, the majority of stillbirths occur prior to labour and are associated with placental pathology.
 However, previous research has shown that stillbirth is associated with a wide range of risk factors, including maternal behavioural risk factors.
 These including sleep position, smoking, alcohol intake, illicit drug use, high maternal weight and inadequate antenatal care attendance.
 Considering that some of the mentioned maternal behavioural risk factors have the potential to be modified, there has been an increase in development and implementation of antenatal behavioural interventions targeting those behaviours to reduce the risk of stillbirth.

-The RELEVANT Study is a doctoral research project funded by Science Foundation Ireland.
-The overall aim of this PhD is to build the evidence-based to inform the development of a behaviour change intervention to raise awareness of and reduce modifiable risk factors for stillbirth in Ireland.
+Phase 1 of the RELEVANT Project was conducted as a doctoral research project funded by Science Foundation Ireland.
+The overall aim of this PhD was to build the evidence-based to inform the development of a behaviour change intervention to raise awareness of and reduce modifiable risk factors for stillbirth in Ireland.

 What is involved?